by Gabriel Levitt, President, PharmacyChecker.com and Prescription Justice | Aug 9, 2019 | Drug Importation

 An astounding thing happened during the Senate Finance Committee hearing on drug prices this past Tuesday.
 Committee Chairman Grassley asked one of the witnesses, a mother struggling with the cost of insulin for her young adult son, if she had considered importing medicine to afford it.

 Under most circumstances, according to the FDA, it’s illegal to import medicine for personal use.
 And yet at a high-profile Senate committee hearing, the venerable Sen. Grassley seemed genuinely curious why Ms. Sego didn’t get lower-cost medication online from another country.

-(more…)Tagged with: American Diabetes Association, Insulin, Senator Chuck Grassley
+(more…)Tagged with: Insulin, politics, Senator Chuck Grassley

 Last May, we reported that AARP honored Senator Olympia Snowe (R- Maine) for her ongoing advocacy of policies and initiatives that seek to improve the lives of Americans age 50-plus.
 The award specifically mentioned her efforts to make safe drug importation legal and more available to help more Americans afford their medication.
 In our post on this recognition, we predicted that the issue of access to safe drugs would persist in the aftermath of the new healthcare legislation, and we’re now happy to announce that last week Senator Snowe put legalizing drug importation back on the Senate’s agenda.